clevensam/LMS-Frontend/README.md

 <img src="https://img.shields.io/badge/Vite-4.4-646CFF?style=for-the-badge&logo=vite" />

 <br /><br />
 ✨ **A modern and clean Learning Management System built with React & Tailwind CSS** ✨
 </div>

 ---

 ## ✨ **Overview**

-LearnFlow LMS is a lightweight, elegant, and fully responsive learning platform designed for students, instructors, and administrators.
+LMS is a lightweight, elegant, and fully responsive learning platform designed for students, instructors, and administrators.
 It delivers a smooth learning experience with essential LMS features and a modern UI.

 ---